Subhojit Roy, MD, PhD. Principal Investigator, Fundraiser, Cheerleader, Neuropathologist and elite e-mail forwarder

 "Subhojit" has various pronunciations ("soob - oh! - jeet" being the most popular).
 I started life in a small copper mining town in the state of Rajasthan, India, where my father was an engineer.
 I then went to medical school in Calcutta, India, with every intention to pursue a career in general Medicine.
 However a series of highly improbable misadventures led me to abandon this predictable path and enter the US (long story).
 Despite never having held a pipette in medical school (didn't even really know what a pipette was), I decided to do a PhD in neuronal cell biology with Mark Black at Temple (cannot think of a good reason...).
 Anyway, my thesis work helped resolve a key controversy at that time, and instilled a desire of "finding new things".
 After a rather intense training-period of residency/fellowship and post-doctoral research in neurodegenerative neuropathology/cell biology with Virginia Lee and John Trojanowski at the ever-vibrant University of Pennsylvania), the Roy Lab was founded in 2008.
 See my scientific ancestry at Neurotree

 A static cell is a dead cell.
-My broad interest is to explore movement within cells, specifically within neurons - mechanisms that convey, deposit and retain cargoes in axons, dendrites and synapses.
-Towards this, we are interested in physiologic neuronal transport/trafficking, and also potential abnormalities in these processes in neurodegenerative diseases like Alzheimer's and Parkinson's disease.
-I am also board-certified in anatomic- and neuro- pathology.
+My broad interest is to explore movement in neurons – mechanisms that convey, deposit, and retain cargoes in axons, dendrites and synapses.
+A related interest is to manipulate trafficking-pathways associated with pathophysiologic transitions in neurodegenerative diseases – intervening before the appearance of aggregates and frank pathology.

 Subhojit Roy, MD, PhD